Saturday 5th November 2011

 On a dry, cooler and eventually sunny morning seven members met at the car park on Uphill Way.
 We took the path through the boat yard from the sluice gate.
 We stopped to observe the remains of a lime kiln at the first kissing gate before passing on the left the quarry and cliffs where once a little-owl could be seen regularly.
-A discussion of the geology of the cliff
+A discussion of the geology of the cliff face proved interesting.

 In the bushes and hedges along the path adjacent to the marina where we noticed the old explosive store used by the quarry workers we recorded hawthorns with berries, field maples, the leaves of which were changing colour, hazel, ash and willow.